joshuaballoch/joshuaballoch.github.io/_posts/2018-02-28-testing-lambda-functions.md

           - Ref: IamRoleLambdaExecution
 ```

 That's a little convoluted - and I don't think there's much skipping that with AWS - but at least we now have a deployable system.
+(I don't have any shortcuts with AWS's more complex sides - here's a link to an [open-source guide](https://github.com/open-guides/og-aws) that's pretty good, and there's always [AWS's documentation](https://aws.amazon.com/cn/documentation/)..)

 Go ahead and deploy it to your AWS account and test the function manually by uploading a transaction file to the `incoming` folder in the bucket.
 My test transaction file is a simple one-line file, and follows the naming convention `transaction-0001.txt`